 Matt Wells, who has spent the past two years on staff at Utah State, including serving as offensive coordinator during USU's historic run in 2012, was hired on Dec.
 20 to lead the Aggie football program as it transitions into the Mountain West Conference.

-Dave Scholz is in his first season as Utah State's strength and conditioning head coach.
+Dave Scholz is in his second season as Utah State's strength and conditioning head coach and in his fifth year overall with the Athletics Department.

-Scholz comes to Utah State after spending the past year in the National Football League as a strength, nutrition and conditioning assistant with the San Francisco 49ers.
+Scholz came to Utah State after spending the 2012 season in the National Football League as a strength, nutrition and conditioning assistant with the San Francisco 49ers.
 In his position, Scholz was responsible for the programming for quarterbacks and kickers as well as all the nutritional aspects of the team, including meal planning.
 Scholz spent the 2011 season as the 49ers strength and conditioning intern.

-Scholz has also earned his CSCS Certification from the NSCA, Precision Nutrition Certification, ISSA Sports Nutrition Certification and BioSignature Modulation.
+Scholz has also earned his CSCS Certification from the NSCA, Precision Nutrition Certification, ISSA Sports Nutrition Certification, BioSignature Modulation and PICP Levels I & II Certification.

 Scholz is married to the former Kara Krupski.